webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

   - It also offers a `setId(Long id)` for use with `f:viewParam` in the `view.xhtml` and `edit.xhtml` pages example test pages for individual `FakeEntity` items.
   - ​`ViewBean` also has some simple formatted diagnostic logging methods.
 (On other projects I use a nice reusable log4j-based universal logger-wrapper system for this, but often when I include it in such issue report test apps some support people complain :-1:  that it is not minimal enough.)

-You are most welcome to **copy then adapt** `FakeEntity`, `FakeQuery`, and `ViewBean`  as you require, that is what this template test app is for, but if you do, please <u>follow the renaming, re-packaging and re-authoring instructions at the top of this README</u>  !
+You are most welcome to **copy then adapt** `FakeEntity`, `FakeQuery`, and `ViewBean`  as you require, that is what this template test app is for, but if you do, please **follow the renaming, re-packaging and re-authoring instructions at the top of this README**  !

 You may of course introduce actual @EJBs.
 However, keep in mind that actual database interaction makes your test web app far less portable and much harder to share.
 You may also use CDI bean injection in your tests, but keep in mind your focus should be on testing JSF and PrimeFaces, not underlying Java EE.